a-kramer/RPN-derivative/README.md

 `d(y*x)/dx = y`, with as simple means as possible, without using external libraries.

+Specifically, this project aims to automatically calculate the Jacobian of a vector valued function used as right hand side in ordinary differential equations.

+## Summary

 Especially the `derivative` program requires the input to be math in reverse Polish notation (rpn), e.g.: `1 2 +` (for 1+2); this notation does not *need*, nor *allow* parentheses.